JoernBerkefeld/SFMC-Cookbook/ssjs/README.md

 #### DateExtension.Init(): DE Name vs. External Key

 In Automations you NEED to use the External Key.
-Meanwhile in Landing pages and SMS you can use the Name or the External Key.
+Meanwhile in Landing pages, E-Mails and SMS you can use the Name or the External Key.
 --> Always set your External Key to the same value as the name to circumvent this problem.